webplatform/docs/javascript/Number/toString/index.md

 |Format=toString([ radix ])
 }}
 |Values={{JS Syntax Parameter
-|Name=number
-|Required=Required
+|Name=radix
+|Required=Optional
-|Description=The number to represent as a string.
+|Description=The base number system to convert to given as 2 - 36, inclusive.
+Defaults to 10.
 }}
 }}
 {{JS_Return_Value
-|Description=The optional radix should be an integer value in the inclusive range 2 to 36.
-If radix not present or is undefined the Number 10 is used as the value of radix.
+|Description=String representing the number value in the given base number system.

+Negative numbers are simply preceded by the <code>-</code> sign, i.e. there is no conversion to a system like the [http://en.wikipedia.org/wiki/Two%27s_complement Two's Complement] for binary.
 }}
 {{Examples_Section
 |Not_required=No